Diminikq/Lambda_rational/README.md

 The second option seems better compared to the original function.
 However, lambda(12) becomes 2.1 instead of 21, but stays involution:

 $$\lambda(x) = \text{sgn}(x) \cdot \sum_{k=-\infty}^{\infty} \left( \lfloor |x| \cdot 10^{-k} \rfloor \pmod{10} \right) \cdot 10^{-k}$$

+In plain words, the first definition works on integers Z and feels intuitive, but is not an involution (not even on integers - anything ending in 0 breaks it).
+The second definition is not as intuitive (12->2.1), but is an involution over the rationals.

+lambda_rationals.py is an implementation of the first definition.